imTigger/SMS2Telegram/README.md

 In the next few steps, you will create your own Telegram Bot with official chatbot.

+Therefore your data will not be shared with any third party servers.

 ### Step 1: Create Telegram Bot API Key

 Start a chat with [@BotFather](https://t.me/botfather)